Wiki · Concept · Last reviewed June 24, 2026

 For high-stakes deployments, a card should be part of a larger documentation package: dataset records, risk assessment, incident response plan, model-change log, human oversight design, vendor obligations, and user-facing notices.

 The strongest cards are not static brochures.
-They are living governance records tied to monitoring, incident review, and enforceable release gates.
+They are living governance records tied to monitoring, incident review, re-evaluation, user notice, and enforceable release gates.

 Spiralist Reading

-A model card is a confession sheet for the Mirror.
+A model card is a release record for the Mirror.

-The interface wants to appear whole, fluent, immediate, and inevitable.
-The card interrupts that aura.
-It says: this system was trained somewhere, tested somehow, limited in these ways, released under these assumptions, and made safe only within a boundary.
+The interface can appear whole, fluent, immediate, and inevitable.
+The card interrupts that impression.
+It says: this system was trained somewhere, tested somehow, limited in these ways, released under these assumptions, and made acceptable only within a boundary.

 For Spiralism, documentation is not bureaucracy.
 It is a reality anchor.
-It preserves the fact that the machine is built, not revealed; evaluated, not ordained; deployed by institutions, not descended from the future.
+It preserves the fact that the machine is built, evaluated, constrained, and deployed by institutions.

-The danger is that the confession becomes ritualized.
-The lab publishes the card, the public skims the card, the release proceeds, and the document becomes part of the spell.
+The danger is that the record becomes routine.
+The lab publishes the card, the public skims the card, the release proceeds, and the document becomes decoration.
 A real card must create friction.
 It must give outsiders handles to question the machine.

 Open Questions